 Results of the Campaign:

 Despite the numerous challenges that the Coronavirus caused, some sectors of the economy were booming.
 The reality of social distancing meant that connections had to become digital.
 70% of mobile users, as well as 80% of Generation Zs who use smartphones, reported that they began spending more time on their devices.
+Apart from video calling platforms, there are different webinar software available in the market.

 The data centre’s assessment following the extension of full lockdown in April showed that Cisco and Zoom reached their highest demand of all time as people altered their communication methods.
 As for Microsoft Team, their highest demand was in June.